BolotovKonstantine/AncestorsPandas/README.md

 # Future Work
 - Expand data cleaning functionality to handle more missing and malformed data.
-- Incorporate additional visualizations for deeper insights (e.g., pie charts, line graphs).
+- Implement interactive visualizations for more dynamic data exploration.
 - Automate the generation of reports to share with collaborators.
+- Add more advanced statistical analysis capabilities.